OceanographyforEveryone/OpenCTD/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Back view of the same DIY pressure module.*

-Hookup wires for the pressure sensor should be about 5 cm longer than the length of pipe used for the house (we recommend a total length of 30 cm).
+Hookup wires for the pressure sensor should be about 5 cm longer than the length of pipe used for the housing.
 You may end up shortening these depending on your preference.

 #### 5.3 Temperature Sensors

 The temperature probes use an off-the-shelf DS18B20 digital thermistor in a stainless steel housing.
 We use a battery of 3 probes averaged together for more consistent readings.
 The OneWire protocol allows mutliple probes to be queried on the same pin, so all three probes feed into a single data pin.
 With these low-cost thermistors, we've found the failure rate to be about 10% out of the box.
-It's worth testing each thermistor on a breadboard before proceeding to save yourself a headache down the line.
+It's worth testing each thermistor on a breadboard before proceeding to save yourself frustration down the line.
 To prepare the probes, cut the wire length to 30 cm.
 Solder three data strands, three power strands, and three ground strands together and attach a single solid core wire to each.

+We recommend sealing each solder joint with waterproof heat shrink tubing for increased reliability and to protect connections in the event of a flooded housing.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Three temperature probes prepped for soldering](https://github.com/OceanographyforEveryone/OpenCTD/blob/master/Images/T1.jpg?raw=true "Three termperature probes prepped for soldering")